garenkunz/odysiq/ghost-logic/PRODUCTION_DEPLOYMENT.md

    - Go to Vercel dashboard
    - Click "New Project"
    - Import your GitHub repository
-   - Select the `Ghost Logic` folder as root directory
+   - Select the `ghost-logic` folder as root directory
    - Deploy!

 ### 1.3 Configure Environment Variables